holmosaint/CompNet-Honor-Track-Lab-2019-Fall/Lab 1/Report.md

 > 1. Implement a processing program to calculate the latency of DNS Lookup, Initial TCP Connection Establishment (i.e. TCP Handshake Time), Request Sending, TTFB (Time to First Byte), Content Downloading Time.
 Show the results for each website (by charts or figures).

 > 2. Choose 3+ page loading procedures (from different websites) and draw visual waterfall graphs to show the breakdown of web latency.

+All the answers and data can be seen in the folder: `lantency_pics`.